DDooms/Football-League/README.md

 Swagger UI for API testing:

-The project is configured to run on HTTP using Kestrel.
+I have run the project using Http (Kestrel)

 When started, Swagger UI opens automatically in your browser.